 Auto Detect DIMM/PCI Clk: When enabled the motherboard will automatically disable the clock source for a DIMM socket which does not have a module in it.
 Same applies for PCI slots.
+This setting will reduce the EMI.
 The default is Enabled.